Reviewed by: Brett Willis

 The story is well acted, and the plot is unique and has a lot of potential; but the film is spoiled by gratuitous offensive content.
-The film’s primary audience of young girls is taught by example that in a new romance, sex comes first (no on-screen nudity, but some intimate contact is visible).
+The film’s primary audience of young girls is taught by example that in a new romance, sex comes first (and some intimate contact is visible).

-There was a golden opportunity here for the writers to show Caroline breaking away from the past and having a pure, nonsexual relationship with Adam; and that opportunity was wasted.
+There was a golden opportunity here for the writers to show Caroline breaking away from the past and having a pure, nonsexual relationship with Adam… and that opportunity was wasted.